michalk-k/Home-Assistant-TimscaleDB/docs/index.md

     entity_globs:
       - sensor.*_hourly
 ```
 The configuration is similar to what the recorder offers, including globs.
 Unfortunately, it inherits the limitation that entities included by globs cannot be excluded anymore.
 In such a case, there are two options: replace globs with an explicit list of sensors, or let LTSS publish a broader set of data, to reject some entities with the use of a before trigger.
 While the second option seems tempting, it's easy to forget about such a trigger later on.
 Also it still costs additional communication and processing.
-But sometimes knowing this way might be life saving.
+But sometimes knowing this way might be life-saving.

 Anyway, here is an example of such a trigger: